Agave-DAO/frontend-v2/README.md

 ### useAgaveMarketsData

-React hook that can be used to get Agave reserve tokens information from an array of tokens addresses.
-The hook accepts an array of tokens addresses and returns data for each token, such as `priceData`, `reserveData`, `assetData`, and `incentiveData`.
-Additionally, the hook provides a number of functions that can be used to get data about a single token from the result, such as `getTokenMarketSize`, `getTokenTotalBorrowed`, `getDepositAPY`, `getBorrowRate`, and `getIncentiveRate`.
+React hook that can be used to get Agave markets information from an array of tokens addresses (reserve tokens addresses).
+The hook accepts an array of tokens addresses and returns data for each token as `marketData`, such as `priceData`, `reserveData`, `assetData`, and `incentiveData`.
+Additionally, the hook provides a number of functions that can be used to get data about a single market from the result, such as `getMarketSize`, `getTotalBorrowed`, `getDepositAPY`, `getBorrowRate`, and `getIncentiveRate`.

 ## Contributing